 All of this contributes to creating complex challenges for inclusion and integration in working life.
 The group does research on inclusive work-life processes within hotels and tourism, and also seeks knowledge and learning from other related areas.

-In addition to researchers from the Norwegian School of Hotel Management, the group consists of researchers from Sweden, Scotland and Australia.
+In addition to researchers from the NHS – Department of Leadership and Service Innovation, the group consists of researchers from Sweden, Scotland and Australia.
 This provides exciting opportunities to compare inclusive working life processes and cultural diversity in several countries.
 The research will contribute to complementary knowledge about future challenges related to diversity and inclusion in working life within the global hotel and tourism industry.

 The leader of the research group is associate professor Tone Therese Linge.